The best place to farm runes in Elden Ring

 Once you go through the transportation portal, you'll be taken to a place called the Bestial Sanctum in a region called Dragonbarrow.
 Inside the Sanctum is Gurranq, a creature that rewards you for bringing it Deathroots.
 That's a whole other guide though: What we're interested here is outside.

 Once you look out into the fields, you'll see a giant dragon knight guarding the Sanctum.
 It's a boss, the Black Blade Kindred.
 Do not fight it.
-You will die.
+It will kill you dead.

 Instead, walk to the left side of the steps you're standing on and jump into the field.
 The boss won't notice you unless you're directly in front of it, so just avoid that.
 Go into the fields, however, and you'll see a bunch of diminutive, statue-looking warriors walking about.
 These are what you've come for.